dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/sort-filter-page.md

 The `CurrentSort` property provides the Razor Page with the current sort order.
 The current sort order must be included in the paging links to keep the sort order while paging.

-The `CurrentFilter` provides the Razor Page with the current filter string.
+The `CurrentFilter` property provides the Razor Page with the current filter string.
 The `CurrentFilter` value:

 * Must be included in the paging links in order to maintain the filter settings during paging.
 * Must be restored to the text box when the page is redisplayed.